11 Warm-Weather Vacations to Take This Winter

 Tenerife, Canary Islands, Spain

 Beach bums listen up; Tenerife, the largest of Spain’s Canary Islands, has 42 miles of supreme sand (in black pebble and blonde varieties).
 RedLevel at Gran Melia Palacio de Isora - Tenerife puts you right near two of the island’s best: Alcala and Los Gigantes Beaches.
 It also makes a great basecamp for day trips to the crater-, volcano- and petrified lava-filled landscape of Teide National Park.
-Between refreshing dips in the North Atlantic and driving through the snow-capped peaks of Mount Teide, sneak in a meal at the well-hidden Lucas Maes.
-Inside the restaurant’s mansion digs, you’ll be served up seasonal dishes like ravioli with chanterelles, truffles and parmesan, and bluefin tuna wrapped in sweet potato puree, tomato chutney, soy and ginger vinaigrette.
+Between refreshing dips in the North Atlantic and driving through the snow-capped peaks of Mount Teide, sneak in a meal at Haydée, where you’ll be served up unique dishes like beet creamy rice, olive octopus risotto, or spicy tuna tartare with cherry sorbet.

 If your idea of an amazing warm weather holiday includes fantastic eats and white sand beaches, set your sights on the French Caribbean isle of Martinique.
 The enchanting island combines the food, customs, and flair of the French with the Caribbean’s abundance of beautiful landscapes.
 Explore Martinique’s bustling, postcard-perfect capital, Fort-de-France, stopping to snap photos of its palm-fringed pathways, seafront restaurants, and multicolored homes with balconies overflowing with flowers.
 After browsing the stalls of fruit and homemade rum at Chez Carole, the cavernous covered market, bring your appetite to the market’s eponymous eatery, where you can dig into the country’s signature codfish fritters, coconut chicken, and succulent stewed octopus.
 Your digs are the ultra-luxe villas at Le Cap Est Lagoon Resort & Spa, Martinique’s most exclusive resort with a serene oceanfront setting and a extensive roster of water activities (think snorkeling, scuba diving, private boat rides, windsurfing, and paddle boarding).